SEARCH

 I’ve been wanting one of these ponds for a while and I’ve got my local junk shop owner on the lookout for an old bathtub at the right price.

-While many people love the idea of restoring an old claw foot tub for an indoor bathroom renovation, the downside is that old tubs are not insulated and don’t retain heat well.
+While many people love the idea of restoring an old clawfoot tub for an indoor bathroom renovation, the downside is that old tubs can be chipped and don’t retain heat well due to a lack of insulation.

 I saw this little pond on a local garden tour.
 It’s from the same wonderful gardener who created this Bed Frame Veggie Garden.